 InStyler Maven: Best overall hot hair brush

 Maven’s Ceramic Hot Air Brush looks a little like your standard hair brush at a first glance.
-But take a closer look—and run it through damp hair—and you’ll realise this isn’t anything like a mere brush but actually a small miracle in hairbrush form.
+But take a closer look—and run it through damp hair—and you’ll realize this isn’t anything like a mere brush but actually a small miracle in hairbrush form.

 An unmissable purchase for anyone with long, thick, or curly hair who doesn’t have the time for a traditional blowout, the Maven Ceramic Hot Air Brush uses two heat sources—hot air and heated bristles—for unparalleled drying power.
 When your hair is mostly dry, switch over to the gentle cool air setting, which promises to keep all loose ends neatly in place for the whole day.

-Dyson Air Wrap: Best high end hair dryer brush
+Dyson Air Wrap: Best high-end hair dryer brush

 Ask anyone for a recommendation for a hair dryer brush and they’ll almost definitely recommend the Dyson Air Wrap.
-A cult favourite in the world of hair care, this hair dryer brush is well worth the investment if you’re someone who spends a lot of time drying your hair.
+A cult favorite in the world of hair care, this hair dryer brush is well worth the investment if you’re someone who spends a lot of time drying your hair.
 And the coolest thing about this dryer brush?
 Its use of intelligent heat control.

 Revlon One-Step: Best value hot hair brush

 Staple brand Revlon has been around for years and there’s a good reason as to why it’s always stayed at the forefront of the industry.
-Some of Revlon’s products might make good use of traditional methods but the One-Step Hot Air Brush looks to the future with a modern style and a large range of colours to match the rest of your styling products.
+Some of Revlon’s products might make good use of traditional methods but the One-Step Hot Air Brush looks to the future with a modern style and a large range of colors to match the rest of your styling products.

 With three different heat and styling settings, it’s ideal for dealing with all sorts of hair.
-It also utilises a unique non-detachable oval brush design, which is sleek enough for smaller hands without any kind of adjusting.
+It also utilizes a unique non-detachable oval brush design, which is sleek enough for smaller hands without any kind of adjusting.

 T3 AireBrush: Most versatile hair dryer brush